jedandjed/travel-app/README.md

 # travel-app
- For of Jess and Jed's travel needs!
+ For all of Jess and Jed's travel needs!